melissassouthernstylekitchen.com

 Seven Layer Salad

-Seven Layer Salad is a myriad of color and flavors.
+This Seven Layer Salad recipe features a myriad of color and flavors.
 It’s a potluck classic that spans generations and gets better and better every time it’s made.
-I must admit, I’ve added a couple of extra layers to my seven layer salad to show the flexibility you have and the ability to personalize the ingredients.
-The flavors meld together beautifully and it’s bound to become a family favorite.
+It’s not only delicious but adds color and visual interest to the table, too.

 Seven Layer Salad